codeangler/vpc-endpoints-lab/build.md

 1. Access the Cloud9 console:

 https://console.aws.amazon.com/cloud9/home?region=us-east-1

+Note:  This URL references us-east-1.
+The URL you may need to use may differ if you are running this lab in a region other than us-east-1.

 2. Click on the “Open IDE” button on the Cloud9 instance.
 The IDE loads in your browser.
 Note; in event engine your Cloud9 environment may have a different name than is shown in the screenshots below.